OpenMendel/MendelIHT.jl/manuscript/README.md

 # Multivariate IHT scripts

-This folder contains scripts to reproduce out paper `Multivariate Genomewide Association Analysis with IHT`.
+This folder contains scripts to reproduce out paper [Multivariate Genomewide Association Analysis with IHT](https://www.biorxiv.org/content/10.1101/2021.08.04.455145v2).
 If anything is unclear or you cannot reproduce our results, please file an issue on GitHub and I will take a look at it asap.

 ## NFBC_sim folder